LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 Max can now create engagements that he believes will target his high spenders.
 Once the campaign is activated, each time a consumer completes a transaction valued at over 10,000 (in any currency), his conversion will display +1 in the data bar.
 Max can see if his engagements have been successful, or if he needs to change his strategy, for example by targeting other users, or selecting different entry points to display the engagements.

-### 2. Service Activity Complete Goal
+### 2. Service activity complete

 **Use case:** Great Bank

 Julia manages the Great Bank mobile app and she is setting up a campaign that will measure the number of times users complete the online journey required to apply for a gold credit card.
 Each time an app user successfully completes this journey, the conversion will display +1 in the data bar.

-Julia chooses a goal type that reflects the user journey in the app: **Service Activity Complete.** She names the goal, adds a short description and selects the particular topic that reflects the activity that she wants the user to complete: **apply for a gold card**.
+Julia chooses a goal type that reflects the user journey in the app: **Service activity complete.** She names the goal, adds a short description and selects the particular topic that reflects the activity that she wants the user to complete: **apply for a gold card**.
 She then clicks **Save**.
 Now, every time that an app user completes the activity of applying for a gold card, the conversion will display +1 on the data bar.

-#### Set Multiple Statuses for Service Goals
+#### Set multiple statuses for service goals

 The visitor journey for any given service activity, or topic, usually consists of multiple stages.
 To be able to define more than one stage as a success, your developer will map each of the stages in your customer’s journey to the statuses defined in LiveEngage.
 Then, once the stages are mapped to statuses, you can decide which one or more of the statuses is considered a success, or a conversion.